 Any cyclist can tell you: there is nothing worse than a bike chain slipping.
-Even though E-Bike is such a healthy exercise and more and more people became or return to be a bikers because of e-bike.
-Skipping bike chain can be a nagging problem to everyone, one that appears at the most inconvenient moments but also one that requires immediate attention.
+Even though E-Bike is such a healthy exercise and more and more people became or return to be bikers because of e-bike.
+Skipping bike chain can be a nagging problem to everyone, one that appears at the most inconvenient moments, but also one that requires immediate attention.
 The bike chain is the lifeblood of a bicycle.
 It’s the equivalent of a car’s drivetrain.
-If your bike chain keeps slipping, you should take steps to both understand why the problem is occurring and then diagnose what you need to do to fix your bike chain skipping.
+If your bike chain keeps slipping, you should take steps to both understand why the issue is occurring and then diagnose what you need to do to fix your bike chain skipping.

 Bike chains can be very simple, or, for higher performance bikes, can be quite complex.
 Himiway E-Bikes are high-quality, high-performance electric bikes, it is important to understand the complete anatomy of your bike and its chain so that you can fix it if your bike chain slipping becomes a problem.
 A bike chain is made of a series of interconnected links.
 These links fit precisely over the small teeth on a chain ring, which is connected to the pedal.
 When you pedal a bike, the chain ring spins, thus putting the chain in motion and spinning the wheels. e-bikes with multiple gears also have front and rear derailleurs, which is a gearing system that the bike chain is fed through.

 Now that we have covered the anatomy of a bike chain, let's walk through the reasons why your bike chain keeps slipping and the steps you can take to fix skipping bike chains.

 Diagnosing why your bike chain keeps slipping is not always easy.
 However, understanding the common causes for bike chain skipping will help you narrow the scope of your investigation and hopefully quickly address the problem.
 Here are the most common reasons why bike chains may be skipping.